 Opendoor is the nation's largest iBuyer.
-It operates in major cities across the U.S. and buys more homes than competitors like Offerpad by a wide margin.
-It also has a decent reputation among customers, averaging 4.26 out of 5 stars.
+It bought 8,241 homes in 2025, roughly six times as many as its closest competitor, Offerpad.[2][3][4]
+Opendoor also has a decent reputation among customers, averaging 4.2 out of 5 stars.

-However, Opendoor typically pays less than the market, charges a 5% service fee,[1] and hits you with a bill for any repairs or improvements it thinks your home requires (landscaping, new flooring, etc.).
+However, Opendoor typically pays less than the market, charges a variable service fee (formerly a fixed 5%), and hits you with a bill for any repairs or improvements it thinks your home requires.[5]
 Even if your initial offer from Opendoor seems reasonable, you could end up with significantly less once you account for fees and repair costs.

 Fortunately, you have legitimate alternatives if you’re considering selling to Opendoor.
 Some companies provide a straight cash offer while others offer a hybrid model providing cash upfront to fund your move, plus the opportunity to list your home for additional upside.
 You might find that one of these alternatives offers a better fit for your situation.

 Want a faster way to weigh your options?
-Compare the highest cash offers for your home and sell when you're ready — it's fast, free, and you're never locked in.
+Compare the highest cash offers for your home and sell when you're ready — it's free, secure, and you're never locked in.

 Opendoor competitors